NREL/PIDG/README.md

 		* `line.file`: character, path to csv that defines line data, required. **Format:** requires columns "Line" (should be first column), "Node From", and "Node To".
 A "category" column will be used to categorize lines (NA values or blanks will not be categorized); otherwise, lines will be categorized by their region or (if a reactance column exists) region and AC or DC (nonexistent reactace or--for now--Reactance == 0).
 A "notes" column will be ignored.
 If "Units" does not exist, all Lines will be created with Units == 1.
 Any other column will be treated as a property.
 Current exception is some unused columns which result from PSSE parsing, but this will be fixed soon (currently "Voltage.From", "Voltage.To", "ratingA", "ratingB", "ratingC", "rateA", "rateB", "rateC", "Status", "Length").
 Blanks or values of `NA` in any column but "Line" will be ignored.
 Line names should not be repeated and columns.
 		* `generator.file`: character, path to csv that defines generator data, required. **Format:** requires columns "Generator" (should be first column) and "Node".
 A "category" column will be used to categorize generators (NA values or blanks are taken to mean no category); otherwise, generators will be categorized by region.
 If "Units" does not exist, all Generators will be created with Units == 1.
 A "notes" column will be ignored.
 Blanks or values of `NA` in any column but "Generator" will be ignored.
 Generator names should not be repeated.
 Exception: if the column "Generation Participation Factor" exists, it will be assumed that a generator might be connected to multiple nodes and that the values in that column should be added to Nodes via the Generator.Nodes collection.
 All other property columns will be treated as Generator properties.
 In that case, Generator-Node pairs should not be repeated.
 When a Generator is repeated, any property, category, or note data must be identical between entries.
 All other columns will be treated as properties.
 Current exception is some unused columns which result from PSSE parsing, but this will be fixed soon (currently "Status", "Owner[anything]").
 		* `transformer.file` (this is optional): character, path to csv that defines transformer data, required. **Format:** requires columns "Transformer" (should be first column), "Node From", and "Node To".
 A "category" column will be used to categorize transformers (NA values or blanks will not be categorized); otherwise, transformers will be categorized by their region(s).
 If "Units" does not exist, all Transformers will be created with Units == 1.
 A "notes" column will be ignored.
 Any other column will be treated as a property.
 Current exception is some unused columns which result from PSSE parsing, but this will be fixed soon (currently "Voltage.From", "Voltage.To", "Status").
 Blanks or values of `NA` in any column but "Transformer" will be ignored.
 Transformer names should not be repeated.

-The database is built starting with a PSSE .raw file.
-Other input .csv are used to supplement and build off of the PSSE database.
-See "REQUIRED INPUT FILES" (documentation not complete as of 4/10/16) section for more detail.

 This needs to be filled in more, leaving sketches for now.
 See *functions.R* for more details on required arguments for these functions.